johnahumanbeing/21-Lyrix/lyrics-app/README.md

 - Get the lyrics of any track using Genius API from RapidAPI Hub.

-4. Create `.env.local` file in root and add your RapidAPI key.
+4. Create a `.env.local` file in the root and add your RapidAPI key.

 ```bash
 NEXT_PUBLIC_RAPIDAPI_KEY=YOUR_RAPID_API_KEY